 It’s during this period in history where tattoos would take a turn for the worst in the eyes of the Japanese.
 Tattoos (or irezumi-kei) henceforth were used to mark out criminals.
 Often markings were placed on their foreheads or arms; somewhere not easily hidden.
 These people would face the punishment of forever being outcasts of society with their distinguishable symbols.
 This form of branding discouraged would-be felons that feared such social disapproval as well as having to withstand the intense pain of receiving one.

-For decades, one class of Japanese citizens has become associated with visible tattoos more than anyone else becoming synonymous with the artistic format.
-They are of course the notorious Japanese gangsters, or as the majourity of the world know them as; the yakuza.
+For decades, one class of Japanese citizen has become synonymous with the art form of visible tattoos.
+They are of course the notorious Japanese gangsters, or as most of the world know them as; the yakuza.

-The yakuza’s adoption of this culture began as a protest and uprising to the unusually cruel form of criminal branding.
-This quickly transformed into a mark of pride and a definitive expression of their rebelliousness against society.
+The yakuza’s adoption of this culture began as a protest against the unusually cruel form of criminal branding.
+This quickly turned into a mark of pride and an expression of their rebelliousness against society.
 The earliest precursors of the yakuza would incorporate other artistic works into the tattoos they had already been branded with.
 Soon, just like the tribal tattoos of old, they became a symbol of status within the early forming organizations.

-This marked the beginning of a new tradition amongst yakuza members as modifying their bodies with varying symbolic art became almost a rite-of-passage.
-They would regularly undergo the very painful process of irezumi; a specific method of hand-poked tattoos.
-The pain itself was a vital step in the process, being an opportunity for prospective gang members to demonstrate their courage and perseverance in the face of adversity.
+This marked the beginning of a new tradition amongst yakuza members.
+Modifying their bodies with varying symbolic art soon became a rite-of-passage.
+Members would undergo the very painful process of irezumi; a specific method of hand-poked tattoos.
+The agony was a vital step in the process, allowing prospective gang members to demonstrate their courage and perseverance in the face of adversity.
 They’re both a symbolic representation of themselves as well as their organization.
-Even the cost of the tattoos themselves are a symbol of status amongst the different factions.
-Being able to afford to cover their entire bodies is a sign of their financial success.
+Even the cost of the tattoos became a status symbol, as being able to cover their entire bodies is a sign of their financial success.

-However, unlike the crips and bloods on the streets of L.A. with tear-drops on their cheeks and sub-machine guns on their necks, Japanese yakuza members prefer a degree of discretion.
-Due to the undeniable link between criminality and tattoos, their artworks are traditionally covered when completely clothed i.e. avoiding the face and hands.
-Many designs even leave a strip of clean skin running down the centre of their torso to allow them to unbuttoned their shirts without causing alarm.
+However, unlike the crips and bloods on the streets of L.A. with tear-drops on their cheeks and sub-machine guns on their necks, Yakuza members prefer a degree of discretion.
+Due to the undeniable link between tattoos and the criminal underworld, their artworks are traditionally covered when clothed.
+Many designs even leave a strip of clean skin running down the centre of their torso to allow them to unbutton their shirts without causing alarm.

 21st Century Reality